 We used our employee population data as of December 31, 2017, as the reference date for identifying our median employee.
 As of such date, our employee population consisted of approximately 6,800 individuals.
-Our employee population includes employees of HIS, which we acquired on February 3, 2017, as noted above.

 Methodology for Determining Our Median Employee

 To identify the median employee from our employee population, we selected annual base pay as the most appropriate measure of compensation.
 We believe the use of annual base pay for all employees is a consistently applied compensation measure because we do not widely distribute annual equity awards to employees.
 Currently less than 5% of our employees receive annual equity awards.